 Botanical Name: Eucalyptus Delegatensis / Eucalyptus Regnans / Eucalyptus Obliqua plus others

 Other common names: Australian Ash

 This timber main source is Tasmania, Victoria & New South Wales.
 Tasmanian Oak is light in colour, varying from straw to reddish brown with intermediate shades of cream to pink.
 It is recognised for its excellent staining qualities, which allow ready matching with other timbers, finishes or furnishings.
 It is a versatile timber perfect for flooring, panelling, architraves, skirtings, window reveals, cupboard doors and stairs.

+The appearance ranges from pale brown to dark brown with occasional rich, red tones.
+And its grain is usually tight and straight.
 This versatility has seen it expand into a new, limitless range of applications including cladding, flooring, decking and joinery products as well as feature posts and beams

 Polishing beautifully, always ensuring a smooth finish, Grey Ironbark is a popular choice for many architects, designers and builders.
 The incredible strength (Hardness 14) and durability (Above Ground Class 1) of Grey Ironbark has resulted in it becoming the top choice for exterior applications over the years.
 Today Grey Ironbark is also recognised for its rich, warm colouring and stunning patina, revealing its adaptability as an internal building material.